zetaneko/Z-Image-Training-Handy-Pack/README.md

 # Z-Image-Training-Handy-Pack

 A collection of scripts, guides and information to help with fine-tuning or LoRA training with Z-Image (DiffSynth-Studio).
+I've also added a few scripts that will help adapt datasets already structured for most existing toolsets, and also with any prompts that were written Danbooru tag-style to do a quick-first pass conversion without LLM to preserve all intent.

 ## Getting Started with Z-Image Training